Lillow/Lillow/README.md

     "Studying",
     "Watching (animes, series and movies)",
     "Electronic games",
-    "To stay up all night chasing that ONE ';'!!!",
+    "To stay up all night chasing that ONE SEMICOLON!", ],
-  ],
 };